• Skip to primary navigation

 Not all biscuits are created equally.
 Bojangles, a fast food chain that boast about its famous chicken and biscuits, has some pretty good biscuits.
 So imagine how excited I was when I was invited to the test kitchen with my Charlotte Food Blogger friends to make biscuits.
 Seriously, imagine it…I was too excited.
 I think hubby and daughter kind of got tired of hearing about it.

-I’ve only made biscuits a few times before learning how to make Bojangles biscuits.
-Feel free to check out my Cinnamon Raisin Biscuits recipe.
+I've only made biscuits a few times before learning how to make Bojangles biscuits.
+Feel free to check out my blueberry biscuit or Cinnamon Raisin Biscuits recipe.

 Rumor is, there are at least 48 steps on how to make Bojangles biscuits.
 No, that’s not a mistype…48.
 But I’ll break it down in easier steps.
 As a matter of fact, I may be missing a few steps but I’ll high lite the most important.